 For your convenience, I may be able to provide some evening and weekend appointments on a limited basis.

-I accept checks, cash, and credit cards for payment, which is due at the beginning each session.
-Please be aware that paying via Paypal, debit cards and all major credit cards carries an additional 3% required surcharge.
-Dr. Chalepas can provide complimentary detailed statements for FSA or health reimbursements upon request.
+We accept checks, cash, and credit cards for payment, which is due at the beginning of each session.
+Please be aware that paying via PayPal, debit cards and all major credit cards carries an additional 3% required surcharge.
+Our psychotherapist or psychologists can provide complimentary detailed statements for FSA or health reimbursements upon request.